Barys Astana: Arenas

 At the time Barys was formed, the Kazakhstan Sports Palace just began construction.
 The lack of hockey rinks in Astana, forced Barys to relocate temporarily.
 During the first two seasons of its existence, the team was based at the arenas of Temirtau, Almaty and Oskemen.
 The Kazakhstan Sports Palace was opened on 6 March 2001 by the President of Kazakhstan Nursultan Nazarbayev with a game against Yesil Petropavlovsk.
 It seats 4,070 in the hockey arena.
 In September 2011, league's authorities considered Kazakhstan Sports Palace the worst in the league.
 The main reason was the regrettably little capacity.
-Later, the team's owner Kazakhstan Temir Zholy decided to build the new 11,578 seat Barys Arena, which opened in 2015.
+Later, the team's owner Kazakhstan Temir Zholy decided to build the new 11,578 seat Barys Arena, which was opened in 2015.

 Team identity

 Logo and jersey design

 The team colours are navy, sky blue, gold and white, representing the Flag of Kazakhstan.
 The team logo is officially the head of a snow leopard, most recently updated in 2022.
-Within the leopard, there are hidden symbols representing some of Astana’s famous monuments, such as the Palace of Peace and Reconciliation and the Hazrat Sultan Mosque, as well as the Barys Arena sports complex.
+Within the leopard, there are hidden symbols representing some of Astana's famous monuments, such as the Palace of Peace and Reconciliation and the Hazrat Sultan Mosque, as well as the Barys Arena sports complex.
 The jerseys, also introduced in 2022, have the same design, with the home jerseys being navy blue, with gold and white striping on the sleeves, socks and the bottom of the jersey, representing the traditional "koshkar-muiz", a pattern found on the Kazakh flag.
 The away jerseys are white, with gold and navy blue striping, also on the sleeves, socks and the bottom of the jersey.
 The Kazakh flag is on the left shoulder on both jerseys.